twpayne/chezmoi/docs/REFERENCE.md

 Print the version of chezmoi, the commit at which it was built, and the build timestamp.

+### `-w`, `--working-tree` *directory*

+Use *directory* as the git working tree directory.
+By default, chezmoi searches the source directory and then its ancestors for the first directory that contains a `.git` directory.

 ---

 ## Common command line flags